 Firstly, let's answer the touchy subject of: 'Is Cape Town safe?'.
 Cape Town may not be known as one of the safest places in the world, and it's indeed not.
 But every city comes with its dangers.

 The key is to know how to avoid getting into dangerous situations.
-For example, you probably shouldn't go walking down the street with your phone on display, you might as well tape a sign to your forehead that says 'Steal my phone'.
+For example, you probably shouldn't go walking down the street with your phone on display, you might as well tape a sign to your forehead that says 'steal my phone'.
 Being flashy shouldn't be an option, so go for the more laid back look while on holiday and leave your expenny bits at home.
-Avoid townships and other areas that are known for being dangerous, and if you do choose to go into any of them, make sure you go with a registered tour guide!
+Do your research to make sure you avoid areas that are known for being dangerous, and if you do choose to go into any of them, make sure you go with a registered tour guide!

 Before travelling anywhere, you should do your research.
 Other than that, Cape Town is an incredible place with many beauties that outweigh the possibility of danger, you've just got to be aware.